MaurinElectroTextile/XYtextile/README.md

 ## Software

-We propose a set of programs made for this project.
-All software are a modular base that can be combine to make a particular application.
-The code used for this library is mainly Pure Data, a multi-platform open-source visual programming.
-This library is inspired by the ENIGMES-Lib originally designed for Max Msp by Roland Cahen for the ENIGMES project.
-"ENIGMES-Lib" is a set of programs made for playing sound through interactive graphical metaphors.
+This library contains a set of programs that can be combined to fit any graphic pattern composition.
+The code used for that project is mainly Pure Data.
+This library is a fork of the ENIGMES-Lib (Max-MSP) made by Roland Cahen for the ENIGMES project.

 - Arduino zero sketch with optimized communication
 - Pure Data driver : data acquisition of XY textile